 - Log into EMS Web App using a user ID that belongs to a Everyday User Security Template containing the Web Administrator Role.
 Learn how to Configure Everyday Users and Configure Security Templates.

 - On the menu next to your name, click Create Custom Link.

 - Specify the prefilters that control what displays when users click your custom link.

 To display a custom logo other than the default logo used for your EMS Web App site, enter the logo filename and server path in the Logo field.
 The logo needs to be stored in the EMS Web App physical directory on your web server (typically, C:\inetpub\wwwroot\EMSWebApp\).

-Select the Ignore Everyday User Application Display Settings option if you want all events within your criteria to display to users using this link regardless of everyday user display settings (essentially, ignoring configuration rules that would normally hide certain events from view).
+Select Ignore Everyday User Application Display Settings if you want all events within your criteria to display to users using this link regardless of everyday user display settings (essentially, ignoring configuration rules that would normally hide certain events from view).